Premravva/PremRavva/README.md

-Welcome to my GitHub portfolio!
-I'm Prem, a dedicated Software Engineer over 4 years of professional experience in Fullstack development and Data science.
-I recently graduated with a Master’s in Computer Science from Purdue University.
-I’m passionate about leveraging my skills to solve complex challenges and contribute to innovative projects.
+Welcome to my GitHub!
+I’m Prem, a Software Engineer and Financial Analyst with over 4 years of experience specializing in Fullstack Development and Finance.
+With a Master’s in Computer Science from Purdue University, I thrive on solving complex problems and driving innovation through technology.
+Explore my projects to see how I turn challenges into opportunities for growth and impact.

 ## 🚀 About Me<br>
 📚 Master’s in Computer Science @ Purdue University<br>